Md. Abdullah-Al Mamun

 • Deep learning model (DR-DNN) achieved very high performance — AUC = 0.989

-• SHAP identified hydraulic deficits, ecological degradation, institutional weaknesses as top drivers
+• SHAP identified hydraulic deficits and ecological degradation as top drivers

-• CMRI provides a scalable decision-support tool for rural riverine floodplain communities
+• Scalable decision-support tool for rural riverine floodplain communities

 📄 doi:10.1016/j.scitotenv.2026.181581 ↗